Florida Man’s Lego Roller Coaster Might Break A Guinness World Record

 — Rockstone20101 (@Legohunter11) March 7, 2019

-He explains that for now, he is still putting on the final touches, but after that, he will break it all down into four sections and load it into shipping crates to go on a tour of Lego expos.
+He explains that for now, he is still putting on the final touches, but after that, he will break it down into four sections and load it into shipping crates to go on a tour at Lego expos.

 “It’s going to Indianapolis, Charlotte, then to Asheville.
 That’s all within the next couple of weeks.”